andis-sprinkis/snippet/sh_ssh_remote_add_pubkey_to_auth_keys.md

-# Add an SSH public key to `authorized_keys` file on a remote machine
+# Adding an SSH public key to `authorized_keys` file on a remote machine

 Copy the given public key to the remote:
 ```sh